czentgr/presto-queryjson-parser/README.md

 # presto-queryjson-parser
-A Python parser to read Presto query json files
+A Python parser to read Presto query json files.
 Given a path to a query json file or a folder with query json files, the parser
 1) Filters failed queries.
 2) Sorts queries from slowest to fastest and prints operators with outputWall greater than a second.